 5. The Brownie

-Don’t be too alarmed, a food coma is just an over exaggerated and comical way of describing that awful pain you get when you’ve ate too much and feel like you’re ready to burst.
+Don’t be too alarmed, a food coma is just an over-exaggerated and comical way of describing that awful pain you get when you’ve eaten too much and feels like you’re ready to burst.

 However, thanks to science, brownies can now actually be light and easy to enjoy as a dessert.
 The age of gluten-free products is upon us, and those 25 million people in the UK alone who suffer from some kind of food intolerance or allergy can still enjoy the deliciousness that is a brownie.